Perth-Packaging-Supplies/StockAnalysisBasedOnSalesRecord/README.md

 5. Select the date range (recommended is 1 Month before up to Today).
 Press Next
 6. Select the seperate data using "Commas", and Make sure the field "Include field headers in the file" is checked.
 Press next
 7. Export All fields
-8. Press Next to export and save as "products.csv" inside the input/sets folder of the program.
+8. Press Next to export and save as "ITEM.csv" inside the input/sets folder of the program.
 (You may need to change the save as type to "All Files", and change the format name)

 ## Execution
 After finishing the setup - exporting of the files.
 You can start the program either by running "start.bat" or typing in the terminal that is pointed inside the directory of this file "python main.py"